Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/README.md

 * [Legal Entity Identifier blockchained by a Hyperledger Indy implementation of GraphChain](http://www.graphchain.io/MTSR2018.pdf)
   >The main idea behind GraphChain is to use blockchain mechanisms on top of an abstract RDF graphs.
 This paper presents an implementation of GraphChain in the Hyperledger Indy framework.
 The whole setting is shown to be applied to the RDF graphs containing information about Legal Entity Identifiers (LEIs).
 * [What the EEA and Hyperledger Collaboration Means for Enterprise Blockchain Development](https://media.consensys.net/what-the-eea-and-hyperledger-collaboration-means-for-enterprise-blockchain-development-31580012cb2)
+* [IXO World](https://ixo.world/) - Guided by the UN framework of 17 Global Goals to end poverty, protect the planet and ensure prosperity for all, by the year 2030. [[**ϟ**](https://twitter.com/phillipgibb/status/1073247433067556865)]
+  >"Achieving the Sustainable Development Goals demands embracing the data revolution " UN Secretary - General (2014)

 ### EU General Data Protection Regulation Act[**^**](#Contents) [**>>**](../README.md#eu-general-data-protection-regulation-act)